 We think one of the best places in Brisbane for a picnic is Kangaroo Point.
 At the tip of Kangaroo Point in the shadows of Story Bridge is Captain Burke Park where there are grills and shaded tables.
 However, our preferred spot for a picnic is at Kangaroo Point Cliffs Park where, in addition to grills, there are incredible views of the river and CBD – which is especially splendid for a Brisbane sunset.

 Mount Coot-tha marks the highest peak in Brisbane, Australia – taking it to the top (quite literally!) of the best places to visit in Brisbane.
 The Lookout provides phenomenal views of the city and beyond – but the Brisbane viewpoint is not the sole reason for heading to Mt.
 Coot-tha.
 In addition to the scenic vantage point, the Mt.
 Coot-tha reserve has hiking paths and mountain bike trails that wind through the natural bushland.

-Spend a day exploring the trails – and perhaps bring along a picnic lunch or dine at The Lookout restaurant.
+Spend a day exploring the trails – and perhaps bring along a picnic lunch or dine at The Summit restaurant.
 To make an entire day out of the trip, visit two other attractions in Brisbane that are at the base of Mt.
 Coot-tha: the Brisbane Botanic Gardens and the Sir Thomas Brisbane Planetarium.

 #7 Shop on Queen Street Mall Brisbane